SimonHansul/DEBBase.jl/paper/paper.md

 We opted for this variant despite a potential loss in performance, because we want to facilitate the comparison of dose-response functions when fitting the model to data.
-Future versions might explore ways to allow for flexible definition of dose-response functions without sacrificing performance too much. <br>
+Future versions might explore ways to allow for flexible definition of dose-response functions without sacrificing performance too much, or opt towards hard-coding the dose-response functions. <br>